AdilHussain6/University-Mini-Assignments/README.md

 # My University Portfolio
-A portfolio of data science assignments I did as a Data Science Masters student.
+A collection of short-scale data science assignments I did as a Data Science Masters student between September 2019 and May 2020.